QData/TextAttack/README.md

 ### Attack Recipes

 We include attack recipes which build an attack such that only one command line argument has to be passed.
 To run an attack recipes, run `python textattack/run_attack.py --recipe [recipe_name]`
-Currently, we include four recipes, each for synonym substitution-based classification attacks:
+Currently, we include four recipes, each for synonym substitution-based classification and entailment attacks:
 - textfooler: Reproduction of TextFooler's greedy attack with word importance ranking (["Is Bert Really Robust?"
 (Jin et al., 2019)](https://arxiv.org/abs/1907.11932))
 - alzantot: Reproduction of genetic algorithm attack from (["Generating Natural Language Adversarial Examples" (Alzantot et al., 2018)](https://arxiv.org/abs/1804.07998))
 - tf-adjusted: TextFooler with constraint thresholds adjusted based on human evaluation and grammaticality enforced.